ros2-gbp/rclcpp-release/QUALITY_DECLARATION.md

 ## Dependencies [5]

+Below are evaluations of each of `rclcpp_action`'s run-time and build-time dependencies that have been determined to influence the quality.

+It has several "buildtool" dependencies, which do not affect the resulting quality of the package, because they do not contribute to the public library API.

+It also has several test dependencies, which do not affect the resulting quality of the package, because they are only used to build and run the test code.

 ### Direct and Optional Runtime ROS Dependencies [5.i]/[5.ii]

 `rclcpp_action` has the following runtime ROS dependencies:
-  - action_msgs
-  - rclcpp
-  - rcl_action

-It has several "buildtool" dependencies, which do not affect the resulting quality of the package, because they do not contribute to the public library API.
-It also has several test dependencies, which do not affect the resulting quality of the package, because they are only used to build and run the test code.
+#### `action_msgs`

+`action_msgs` provides messages and services for ROS 2 actions.

+It is **Quality Level 4**, see its [Quality Declaration document](https://github.com/ros2/rcl_interfaces/blob/master/action_msgs/QUALITY_DECLARATION.md).

+#### `rclcpp`

+The `rclcpp` package provides the ROS client library in C++.

+It is **Quality Level 4**, see its [Quality Declaration document](https://github.com/ros2/rclcpp/blob/master/rclcpp/QUALITY_DECLARATION.md).

+#### `rcl_action`

+The `rcl_action` package provides C-based ROS action implementation.

+It is **Quality Level 4**, see its [Quality Declaration document](https://github.com/ros2/rcl/blob/master/rcl_action/QUALITY_DECLARATION.md).

 ### Direct Runtime non-ROS Dependency [5.iii]